geodezyx.operational package

 Parameters:

-p (str, list or iterable) – RINEX list.
+rnx_list_inp (str, list or iterable) – RINEX list.
 Can be a Python iterable (a list) or a path to a list file (a string)

 Returns:

-DF – a RINEX Table.
+df – a RINEX Table.

 Return type: